AutoML: A Survey of the State-of-the-Art: Model Generation

-\textbf{Encoding Scheme.} Different EAs may use different types of encoding schemes for network representation.
-There are two types of encoding schemes: direct and indirect.
 Direct encoding is a widely used method that explicitly specifies the phenotype.
-For example, Genetic CNN \cite{genertic_cnn} encodes the network structure into a fixed-length binary string, e.g., $1$ indicates that two nodes are connected, and vice versa.
-Although binary encoding can be performed easily, its computational space is square of the number of nodes, and the number of nodes is fixed-length, i.e., predefined manually.
-To represent variable-length neural networks, the encoding of direct acyclic graph (DAG) becomes a promising solution \cite{cgp_suganuma17,large_scale_evolve,liu_hierarchical_2018}.
-For example, Suganuma et al. \cite{cgp_suganuma17} use Cartesian genetic programming (CGP) \cite{cgp_2, cgp_1} encoding scheme to represent the neural network, built by a list of sub-modules that are defined as DAG.
-Similarly, in \cite{large_scale_evolve}, the neural architecture is also encoded as a graph, where vertices indicate rank-3 tensors or activations (with batch normalization performed with rectified linear units (ReLUs) or plain linear units), and edges indicate identity connections or convolutions.
-NeuroEvolution of Augmenting Topologies (NEAT) \cite{stanley_evolving_2002,large_scale_evolve} also uses a direct encoding scheme, where every node and every connection are stored.
+For example, genetic CNN \cite{genertic_cnn} encodes the network structure into a fixed-length binary string, e.g., $1$ indicates that two nodes are connected, and vice versa.
+Although binary encoding can be performed easily, its computational space is the square of the number of nodes, which is fixed-length, i.e., predefined manually.
+For representing variable-length neural networks, DAG encoding is a promising solution \cite{cgp_suganuma17,large_scale_evolve,liu_hierarchical_2018}.
+For example, Suganuma et al. \cite{cgp_suganuma17} used the Cartesian genetic programming (CGP) \cite{cgp_2, cgp_1} encoding scheme to represent a neural network built by a list of sub-modules that are defined as DAG.
+Similarly, in \cite{large_scale_evolve}, the neural architecture is also encoded as a graph, whose vertices indicate rank-3 tensors or activations (with batch normalization performed with rectified linear units (ReLUs) or plain linear units) and edges indicate identity connections or convolutions.
+Neuro evolution of augmenting topologies (NEAT) \cite{stanley_evolving_2002,large_scale_evolve} also uses a direct encoding scheme, where each node and connection is stored.

 Indirect encoding specifies a generation rule to build the network and allows for a more compact representation.
 Cellular encoding (CE) \cite{Gruau1993Cellular} is an example of a system that utilizes indirect encoding of network structures.
-CE encodes a family of neural networks into a set of labeled trees and is based on a simple graph grammar.
-Recently, some studies \cite{fernando2016convolution,kim2015deep,pugh2013evolving, lemonade} describe the use of indirect encoding schemes to represent the network.
-For example, the network in \cite{lemonade} is encoded by function, and each network can be modified using function-preserving network morphism operators.
-Hence the capacity of the child network is increased and is guaranteed to perform at least as good as the parent networks.
+It encodes a family of neural networks into a set of labeled trees and is based on a simple graph grammar.
+Some recent studies \cite{fernando2016convolution,kim2015deep,pugh2013evolving, lemonade} have described the use of indirect encoding schemes to represent a network.
+For example, the network in \cite{lemonade} can be encoded by a function, and each network can be modified using function-preserving network morphism operators.
+Hence, the child network has increased capacity and is guaranteed to perform at least as well as the parent networks.